JeremyFriesenGitHub/SnowDayPredictor/README.md

 5. **Using Docker Desktop** (Alternative to Terminal):
    - If you prefer not to use the terminal, Docker Desktop provides a user-friendly interface.
-   - Pull the image by searching "current-weather-app" in the search bar.
+   - Pull the image by searching "current-weather-app" in the search bar of the Docker Desktop.
-   - Run the image, setting the `OPENWEATHER_API_KEY` in the Optional Settings, and configure the port to `1234`.
+   - Run the image, setting the `OPENWEATHER_API_KEY` in the Optional Settings as an environment variable, and configure the port to `1234`.

 6. **Access the Application**:
    - Open a web browser and navigate to [http://localhost:1234](http://localhost:1234) or [http://localhost:1234/index](http://localhost:1234/index).